nipune/House-Price-Predictor/README.md

 * Dimensionality reduction technique was applied to the data to reduce the input features from 21 to 10 in order to perform sanity checks on Melbourne Housing data.
 For example, the following columns that were not as important to predict house prices: longitude, latititude, loc_pid, lat_pid etc..

 * Team also used estimators like Mean_absolute_error, root_mean_squared_error and R-square value to detemine the relationship between the model and the dependent variable for predicting house price.
-* Team also perform feature engineering to generate new feature named price_per_sqm to train the model*
+* Team also performed feature engineering to generate new feature named price_per_sqm to train the model*
 * For the data cleaning process the following data cleansing techniques were applied:
     * Remove the rows with null values.
     * Remove the rows where landsize or building area has a 0 value.